Contract Redlining – Best Practices Produce Better Results

 Are your contract management and corporate legal teams bogged down authoring and reviewing stacks of contracts?
 Today, many businesses find it challenging to process more workflows with fewer people resources.

 Instead of hiring more full-time employees or outsourcing contract review, consider purchasing and implementing an AI-enhanced contract management system (CMS), with automated review functionality.
+Review, redlining, and negotiation are all fundamental elements of the contracting process.

 Even the best among us can only consume so many clauses, peruse so many pages, and assess so many appendices before our eyes and minds skip over intolerable terms.
 Reviewing high volumes of repetitive information to find anomalies is a difficult task.
 So the track changes feature is only as sharp and effective as the contract author or reviewer running the app or partaking in the contract redlining process.